rupikaranjan/JointSaving_SmartContract/README.md

 ## Technologies

-This application works on python 3.7 and uses following libraries:
+This application works on:

-* [Solidity](https://github.com/matplotlib/matplotlib.git) - For creating static, animated, and interactive visualizations.
+* [Solidity](https://docs.soliditylang.org/en/v0.8.13/) - Solidity is an object-oriented, high-level language for implementing smart contracts.
+Smart contracts are programs which govern the behaviour of accounts within the Ethereum state.

 ---